 620. Physics of Biological Macromolecules.
 (3) Physics of biologically important molecules, especially proteins and nucleic acids.
 Topics covered include the physical basis of biomolecular structure, the energetics and statistical mechanics of biomolecular dynamics, and the electrostatics and solvation of biomolecules.
 Course requirements may include a field trip to a relevant conference, such as the Carolina Biophysics Symposium, and a discussion section with an appropriate physics colloquium speaker.
-Designed to be accessible to students with biochemistry, chemistry, or physics backgrounds provided they have some exposure to thermodynamics andmacromolecular structure.
+Designed to be accessible to students with biochemistry, chemistry, or physics backgrounds provided they have some exposure to thermodynamics and macromolecular structure.
 C-PHY 623.

 623. Computational Molecular Biophysics Laboratory.
 (1) Application of techniques in molecular modeling, including energy minimization, molecular dynamics simulation, and conformational analysis, to biological macromolecules.
-C-PHY 620.
+C701.
+Introduction to Neuroscience I. (2-5)PHY 620.